Southern Appalachian spruce–fir forest: Comparison to northern spruce–fir forests

 While the predominance of spruce and fir gives southern spruce–fir forests a resemblance to the boreal forests of Canada and Alaska, the two predominant tree types—red spruce and Fraser fir—are not found in the boreal forests, and the Fraser fir is not found outside southern Appalachia.
 The typical climate of the southern Appalachian spruce–fir forest, while too extreme for most broad-leaved trees, is still warmer and wetter than Canada and Alaska, and allows for taller and faster-growing trees.
-The southern spruce–fir understory is also much denser, and contains plants such as the Catawba rhododendron, which is absent in the northern half of the range.
+The southern spruce–fir understory is also much denser and contains plants such as the Catawba rhododendron, which is absent in the north.

-Soils of the southern Appalachian spruce–fir forest tend to be stony medium or moderately coarse-textured inceptisols with black or dark brown topsoil becoming somewhat less dark with depth.
+Soils tend to be stony medium or moderately coarse-textured inceptisols with black or dark brown topsoil becoming somewhat less dark with depth.
 Classic spodosol profile development with pale topsoil (E horizon) over darker subsoil is much less common than in the northern spruce–fir forest.
 Representative soil series include Mt.
 Rogers at the northern end in Virginia; Breakneck and Pullback on Clingman's Dome in Tennessee; Burton and Craggey on Mount Mitchell in North Carolina.

 History

 Natural history

-While the expanding glaciers of the last Ice Age didn't reach as far as the southern Appalachians, the climatic shifts which resulted in their development brought lower temperatures to the region.
-Approximately 18,000 years ago, when the last Ice Age reached its peak, spruce–fir forests covered much of the southeastern United States, stretching westward to Missouri and as far south as Louisiana, while the deciduous forests were restricted to a few refuges in the coastal plains.
+While the expanding glaciers of the Last Glacial Period did not reach as far as the southern Appalachians, the climatic shifts which resulted in their development brought lower temperatures to the region.
+Approximately 18,000 years ago, when the last Ice Age reached its peak, spruce–fir forests covered much of the southeastern U.S., stretching westward to Missouri and as far south as Louisiana, while the deciduous forests were restricted to a few refuges in the coastal plains.
 An alpine zone—where the climate is too harsh for any trees to survive—existed in the southern Appalachians at approximately 4950 ft, leaving the region's highest elevations coated with tundra vegetation and permafrost.
 Between 16,000 and 12,000 years ago, temperatures began warming, and the deciduous forest returned to the mountain valleys.
 By about 10,000 years ago, the alpine zones had disappeared, and the spruce–fir forest had retreated to the range's highest elevations.